riklomas/quicksearch/README.md

 	A query selector to show if there's no results for the search
 *	**bind**
 	Event that the trigger is tied to
+*	**removeDiacritics**
+	Remove diascritics from the search input.
+Defaults to false.
+*	**minValLength**
+	Establish a minimum length that the search value must have in order to perform the search.
+Defaults to 0.
 *	**onBefore**
 	Function to call before trigger is called
 *	**onAfter**